JSJitsu/ai-battle-website/gamerunner/README.md

 ```sh
 npm install
 ```
-If you don't already have [PostgreSQL](http://www.postgresql.org/) installed, follow their instructions to install and start it for your OS.
+If you don't already have [PostgreSQL](http://www.postgresql.org/) installed, you can likely use the helper script in `database/setup-postgres.sh` to get started.

 ### Generate Battle Data
 Once your dependencies are installed, look for the configuration file "secrets-template.js".
 Update it with your own settings and rename it to "secrets.js" so it can be found by the script.